 Pro Pet Works Natural Oatmeal Shampoo is a fantastic example.
 It is made from all-natural ingredients and specifically formulated to help ease your dog’s itchy skin.

-Whether or not your dog’s excessive paw chewing are the result of a flea infestation, all dogs should be regularly treated with a preventative flea medication.
+Whether or not your dog’s excessive paw chewing is the result of a flea infestation, all dogs should be regularly treated with a preventative flea medication.

-After all, fleas are not only irritating, they can also be a source of tapeworms, so you owe it to your dog to prevent these biting bugs from infesting his coat.
+After all, fleas are not only irritating, they can also be a source of tapeworms and other types of dog worms, so you owe it to your dog to prevent these biting bugs from infesting his coat.

 We have written extensively about the best flea treatments for dogs, so be sure to check out our comprehensive guide on the subject before you start shopping.